 Hyderabadi Tamatar Ki Chutney Recipe – Spicy & Tangy Tomato Side Dish

-Hyderabadi Tamatar Ki Chutney is a tangy and spicy tomato-based side dish that pairs wonderfully with biryani, bagara rice, rotis, and meals.
+Hyderabadi Tamatar Ki Chutney is a tangy and spicy tomato-based side dish that pairs wonderfully with rice, rotis, and meals.
 This quick chutney uses everyday spices and delivers authentic Hyderabadi flavors with minimal effort.

 • Cuisine: Hyderabadi, Indian